 PLEASE HAVE YOUR VALID 21+ ID AND PRINTED TICKET READY FOR VOLUNTEERS TO CHECK.

-You can get ALSO your wristband before the beer fest to get into the event more quickly by using going to one of our prebanding days and then jumping in the designated pre-banded entry lanes once you arrive at the event.
+You can also get your wristband before the beer fest to get into the event more quickly by going to one of our prebanding days and then jumping in the designated pre-banded entry lanes once you arrive at the event.

 Why should I go to this festival?

-Your ticket purchase directly benefits local Indiana breweries by funding the nonprofit Brewers of Indiana Guild, founded in 2000 by some of Indiana’s original microbrewers and dedicated to supporting Hoosier brewers through legislative, marketing, and educational efforts.
+Your ticket purchase directly benefits local Indiana breweries by funding the nonprofit Indiana Brewers Guild, founded in 2000 by some of Indiana’s original microbrewers and dedicated to supporting Hoosier brewers through legislative, marketing, and educational efforts.

 Ticket proceeds are reinvested in projects that support the teams at our local breweries.
 Plus, paying breweries for beer and putting on a fun and safe beer festival featuring dozens of breweries and hundreds of beers isn’t cheap.